 And in another example of people listening to podcasts away from home,

-46% have listened to podcasts while out on a walk.
+20. 46% have listened to podcasts while out on a walk.

 This is a situation where in the past most people would have listened to music that they own.
-It might’ve been using a digital music player or one of the older tape or CD-based models, but people have been walking around their neighborhoods with head phones for decades.
+It might’ve been using a digital music player or one of the older tape or CD-based models, but people have been walking around their neighborhoods with headphones for decades.
 Only the format is changing.

 Which brings us to the next question:

-What are some marketing-related considerations?
+What are some marketing-related podcast statistics?

 As important as it may be to know the type of audience enjoyed by podcast creators, as marketers we do like to know what’s in it for us.
 Since podcasting is still maturing as a medium, the numbers aren’t as easy to obtain.
 But hopefully what I’ve found here will be helpful.

-69% of listeners say that podcast adverts introduced them to new products or services.
+24. 69% of listeners say that podcast adverts introduced them to new products or services.

 And as we marketers know, an increase in brand or product awareness is the first step in increasing sales.
 This is especially true with consumer products, because it is easy for consumers to get into a rut of using the same things all the time.
 Plus, it allows people the opportunity to do research via other forms of content we’ve put out for them.

-38% of listeners report purchasing things that are mentioned in podcasts.
+25. 38% of listeners report purchasing things that are mentioned in podcasts.

 However, it is probably fair to guess that customers don’t listen to podcasts that often with the goal of finding new products and services.
-This is a lot like the old-time radio or TV: content is consumed to get information, be entertained, or pursue any number of interests besides just shopping.
+This is a lot like traditional forms of media consumption: content is consumed to get information, be entertained, or pursue any number of interests besides just shopping.
 On the other hand, people look at Instagram, Twitter, or Pinterest all the time with the goal of finding out about products and services.
 Intent makes a lot of difference.

 Finally, while there is no podcast statistic to prove my point yet, most podcasters that have developed business podcasting will tell you that it helps build a deep and loyal relationship with their followers which, combined with a website, email marketing, and relevant product or service, without a doubt contributes to sales.